Node Functions

 Express/Koa framework:

-All routing services are consolidated in one function file, and the file name must be in [[]] format, for example [[default]].js.
+All routing services are consolidated in one function file, and the file name must be in [[]] format, such as [[default]].js.

-No need to start up an HTTP Server or set port listen
+No need to start up an additional HTTP Server or set port listen

 The framework instance must be exported, otherwise the builder will not recognize it as a function